BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

         IF([Measure Downshift Pseudo Tracker]>=7,"Shift",
         IF([Measure Upshift Pseudo Tracker]>=7,"Shift",
         "In Range")))))

+    //Plug in rules for flagging the Outlier, Trend, and Shift signals
     ```

 2. Measure Signal Description

     ```
+    Measure Signal Description =
+        if([Measure Signal] = "Outlier", "The value was above the upper control limit or below the lower control limit.", if([Measure Signal] = "Trend", "7 values in a row trended in the same direction.", if([Measure Signal] = "Shift", "7 values in a row were above the control line or below the control line.", if([Measure Signal]= "In Range","The value was within the normal range."))))
     ```

 3. Moving Range Signal